Home | Sitemap | Contact Us

 Why does a chemical reaction takes place at all?

-As Beginners in the study of Chemistry one always wonders why a chemical reaction takes place at all, why A gives B and not the reverse.
+As a "Beginner" in the study of Chemistry one always wonders why a chemical reaction takes place at all, why A gives B and not the reverse.

 A High-energy state is not a stable state.
-Processes move towards stability.
+Processes move towards stability, therefore towards lower energy state.

 Similarly a chemical reaction will proceed in the direction of stability.
 If the products are associated with less energy, then the conversion of the reactants to products is a spontaneous process.